 Sight, sound, smell, taste, touch, thought.

-3 Times: Past, present, future.
+Past, present, future.

 Like, dislike, indifference.

-The 109th bead on a mala is called the sumeru, bindu, stupa, or guru bead.
-Counting always begins with a bead next to the sumeru.
+A Buddhist mala is a strand of 108 beads (not including marker beads, decorative beads or a guru bead).
+Each is a symbol of impurities and flaws that a person must overcome.
+The 109th bead on a mala is called the bindu, stupa, or guru bead.
+Counting always begins with the bead next to the sumeru.
 In the Hindu, Vedic tradition, if more than one mala of repetitions is to be done, one changes directions when reaching the sumeru rather than crossing it.

-The purpose of the Mala from a Buddhist, Hindu, Moslem or Christian point of view is for counting of of sacred mantra (prayers) during a period of recitation.
+The purpose of the Mala from a Buddhist, Hindu, Moslem or Christian point of view is for counting of sacred mantra (prayers) during a period of recitation.
 For example, you may recite, Om Mani Padme Hum, Hail Mary, full of Grace..., or Om Tare Tam Soha and keep a count of each mantra by moving your fingers over each bead.
 And, of course, you can use the Mala for any sacred prayer from any spiritual or religious tradition.

 Do not lay/place them on the ground or floor.
 If you drop it, clean it off, and place it on top of your head as you say Om, Ah, Hung, OR some other type of prayer of blessing from your native tradition.
 Touching someone with it as an act of blessing or healing can be appropriate, if they allow you or ask you to.
 Having your Mala blessed by a holy person, respected practitioner, priest, lama or Guru is also beneficial.

 If you allow your mind to be gently reminded of the importance of keeping a positive state of mind, wishing good to others and opening yourself up to auspicious and blessed states of being, then the Mala is an aid in drawing the mind closer to the celestial and divine sources from within you and around you.
-It is a tool to bridge mind to deity.
+It is a tool to bridge your mind to Spirit or deity.